arachne-framework/architecture/adr-003-config-implementation.md

-The facade will present a functional, value-based interface for Datalog queries, pull expressions and updates (via Datomic-style txdata.)
-It will expose databases as values, not as stateful entities, to emphasizes the intended uses of the configuration.
+The facade will present a functional, value-based interface for Datalog queries, pull expressions and updates (via Datomic-style txdata).
+It will expose databases as values, not as stateful entities, to emphasize the intended uses of the configuration.

 Arachne will also provide an implementation that multiplexes all operations to both Datomic *and* DataScript, throwing an exception if the results